suffolklibraries/lgc/content/collections/events/shakespeare-schools-showcase.md

     content:
       -
         type: text
-        text: 'Local schools have been working with professional actors and musicians to present a showcase of scenes with Shakespeare’s Kings, Queens, Dukes, Duchesses and their courtiers.'
+        text: 'Local schools Holton St Peter Primary School, Reydon Primary School and Wenhaston Primary School have been working with professional actors and musicians to present a showcase of scenes with Shakespeare’s Kings, Queens, Dukes, Duchesses and their courtiers.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Doors open at 4:15pm, show starts at 5pm. ' -
     type: heading
     attrs: